 As mentioned, your business’s primary category and subcategories matter in Google Maps SEO.

-For example, use HVAC as the primary category and main service even if you want to rank “HVAC” over “Air Conditioning”.
+For example, you may use “air conditioning” as the primary category and main service if there is more search volume for that term than “HVAC”

 The key to choosing rankable secondary categories is to only pick the ones that show up in the drop-down list when creating your Google Business Profile.
 Adding others not identified by Google for your business type will be a waste of time.